-Today I want to begin at what some may consider a strange place for a Christmas message.
-Yet, here in the midst of man's greatest tragedy, is the revelation of man's greatest hope; for it is in this story of sin, judgment and death that we learn of the message of the saving Gospel and the Person of the Lamb of God for the first time.
+This may seem like a strange place from which to preach a Christmas sermon.
+Yet, here in the midst of man's greatest tragedy, is the revelation of man's greatest hope.
+For it is in this story of sin, judgment and death that we learn of the message of the saving Gospel and the Person of the Lamb of God for the first time.